 This month we seek to explore and understand the unique and intriguing connection between our sense of hearing and cognitive function.
 Ever been told that you are not listening?
 Do not simply dismiss it as an offhand remark.
 What if that is a sign of something more critical?
 What if we could help prevent one of the most feared cognitive conditions – dementia – simply by taking care of our hearing health?
-Join us as we journey into the world of sound and silence, cognition and confusion, and the pivotal role that your hearing aids could play in potentially extending your quality of life.
+Join us as we journey into the world of sound and silence, cognition and confusion, and the pivotal role that your hearing devices could play in potentially extending your quality of life.

 One of the busiest routes is the auditory path – the information superhighway from our ears to our brain.
 But what happens when this vibrant flow of sound becomes muffled and distorted by hearing loss?
 Our brain’s activity begins to decline.
 Studies have shown that untreated hearing loss can affect the overall cognitive function, leading to cognitive decline, it is not just about not being able to hear the birds sing or a friend’s joke.